-These parameters have been computed for each threshold from $T=1.0\,\mathrm{cm}$ to $T=4.0\,\mathrm{cm}$ with a step of $0.5\,\mathrm{cm}$.
+These parameters have been computed for each threshold from T = 1.0 cm to T = 4.0 cm with a step of 0.5 cm.
 We note that the process of attributing a detection to the seismic or tsunami wave trains has been carried out by visual inspection.
 To avoid possible biases, two strategies are employed.
-First, the attribution has been as conservative as possible, that is any doubtful detection is considered a false detection.
-Second, we compared detection curves with post-processed waveforms made available by Davies (2019).
+First, the attribution has been as conservative as possible; i.e., any doubtful detection is considered a false detection.
+Second, we compared detection curves with postprocessed waveforms made available by Davies (2019).
 To obtain these waveforms, Davies (2019) uses a LOESS smoother to find tides, while seismic waves are removed by truncating the time series.
 The signals in the dataset for which these are available are 73.
-Furthermore, the analysis has been applied separately to the set of signals for which we have post-processed waveforms, which we refer to as restricted dataset, and to the full dataset.
+Furthermore, the analysis has been applied separately to the set of signals for which we have postprocessed waveforms, which we refer to as the "restricted dataset" and the full dataset.

 The differences among techniques may be highlighted by comparing the number of false detections and the detection scores, reported in Fig. 11 as functions of the detection threshold.
 The number of false detections decreases monotonically with the detection threshold, as we expect.
 MOF and FIF both have zero false detections above a given threshold, namely 2.5 cm for the full dataset and 2.0 cm for the restricted one.
-On the contrary, EOF and TDA have false detections for each threshold among the ones considered.
-It is interesting to notice that both reach an asymptote in the restricted dataset for threshold bigger or equal to 3.0 cm.
-This is also the case in the full dataset for EOF, but not for TDA.
+In contrast, EOF and TDA have false detections for each threshold among the ones considered.
+It is interesting to notice that both reach an asymptote in the restricted dataset for thresholds bigger than or equal to 3.0 cm.
+This is also the case in the full dataset for EOF but not for TDA.
 The reason is that the full dataset contains a higher percentage of signals with larger tidal residual, which have an amplitude of several centimeters.

-The behaviour is different in the case of the θ_1 and θ_2 scores.
-For θ_1 , which can be interpreted as a measure of successful tsunami detections relative to the number of signals with false detections, we observe that MOF gets always better with lower thresholds.
+The behavior is different in the case of the θ_1 and θ_2 scores.
+For θ_1 , which can be interpreted as a measure of successful tsunami detections relative to the number of signals with false detections, we observe that MOF always gets better with lower thresholds.
 On the other hand, for EOF θ_1 has a maximum for a threshold of 2.0 cm.
 This can be interpreted as the optimal threshold for EOF if θ_1 is assumed to be a good performance metric.
-TDA and FIF show a slightly different behaviour between the two datasets.
-FIF has an optimal threshold $T=1.5\,\mathrm{cm}$ for the restricted dataset.
-TDA has the same optimum $T=2.0\,\mathrm{cm}$ as EOF for the restricted dataset, while in the full dataset the presence of signals with large residual dominates as in the previous case.
+TDA and FIF show a slightly different behavior between the two datasets.
+FIF has an optimal